aki23gup/MPLS-Core-Project/README.md

 ![](MPLS-Topology.png)

+At the center are TD Bank's on-premise datacentres.
+From there, there are series of routers for the MPLS Service Providers like Lumen and Cogent, which finally connect to the AWS/Azure resources that TD holds.

 ## Vendors
 As seen in the topology, the routing vendors and used in the project are Cisco and Juniper, with operating systems IOS and Junos respectively.